-Forget the word “meta” and instead think about it as reflecting on “how” and “why” you learn something.
+Forget the word “meta” (lol not Meta as in that Facebook company) and instead think about it as reflecting on “how” and “why” you learn something

 For example, I remember a time when I was struggling to keep up in math class.
 I’d drill through every math problem just because that’s what the teacher told us.
 But I never understood why it was important or how I was going to use it later on.

 At some point, the teacher answered questions about why and how these math problems were important in our homework.

 Once I understood why these, at first, ‘useless’ formulas mattered in practice and how it would apply to myself later, I was way more engaged in my homework and better at pointing out which exercises made me understand better.